 What is Diversification Marketing?

-Diversification marketing is basically marketing across more than one acquisition, engagement, and retention channels instead of solely relying on a well-performing way to acquire users.
+Diversification marketing refers to the process of advertising through multiple channels as opposed to using only one performing method to acquire customers.
 For mobile apps, diversification means looking further than just Meta or Google ads and developing a more comprehensive and spontaneous approach that incorporates both paid and organic, owned and earned media.

 The Importance of Diversification Marketing for App Teams